ccorcos/groove-salad/README.md

 - slidable keyboard with snap
 - changing the offset should leave the red notes in the same place on the keyboard
 - make all the buttons outside the circle green
-- rotatable change offset in realtime without waiting for snap

 - polyphonic synth
 - visualize which notes are pressed